20Speedy12/Py-dos/README.md

 # Some-what-Dos-python-
-A basic python program that kind of is like dos (it comes with other programs (please comment or something what you want to be added)
+A basic Python program that kind of is like dos (it comes with other programs) (please comment or something about what you want to be added) All files must be in the same directory!